linuxaustralia/eventstreamr/conf-mgr/lib/manager/Station Logs Spec.md

 The benefit with responding with `written` is that the station guarantees that the manager has the logs prior to removing them; Whilst this could cause duplication of some lines in the log files contained on the manager, the manager would not be missing any log lines.

+Side Note: Should write out to the station's log file when the log entry is received not when it is confirmed.
+This will make the logs on the station the authoritative logs with the ones on the manager being a very close second(hopefully just with duplicated lines(not missing)).

 Things To Do
 ------------